-A stunning debut from a brilliant new voice in literary fiction
+An Observer hotly-tipped debut for 2019, Stubborn Archivist is a blazing novel from a brilliant new voice in literary fiction

 When your mother considers another country home, it's hard to know where you belong.
 When the people you live among can't pronounce your name, it's hard to know exactly who you are.
 And when your body no longer feels like your own, it's hard to understand your place in the world.